-The UW Medicine Psychiatry Consultation and Telepsychiatry (PCAT) program offers telehealth services to meet the behavioral health needs of our local, state and regional communities.
-An integral part of the Department of Psychiatry and Behavioral Sciences, PCAT offers direct and timely access to specialty psychiatric care leading to earlier intervention, better outcomes, and reduced need for expensive higher levels of psychiatric intervention (such as specialty referral, hospitalization, or involuntary commitment).
-Partnering with UW PCAT also reduces the burden of recruiting, credentialing, supervising and monitoring psychiatric consultants.
+The UW Telepsychiatry Acess Program (TAP) offers services to meet the behavioral health needs of our local, state and regional communities.
+An integral part of the Department of Psychiatry and Behavioral Sciences, TAP develops models that provide timely access to specialty psychiatric care leading to earlier intervention, better outcomes, and reduced need for expensive higher levels of psychiatric intervention (such as specialty referral, hospitalization, or involuntary commitment).
+Partnering with TAP also reduces the burden of recruiting, credentialing, supervising and monitoring psychiatric consultants.

 The Partnership Access Line (PAL) at Seattle Children's Hospital offers child and adolescent psychiatry consultation to providers in Washington and Wyoming.

 - PAL for Moms offers perinatal mental health consultation to providers in Washington.

 - The Psychiatry Consultation Line (PCL) offers adult psychiatry consultation to Washington State primary care providers, ER providers, and state and municipal jail providers.